Babylon: Modern era

 The eighteenth century saw an increasing flow of travellers to Babylon, including Carsten Niebuhr and Pierre-Joseph de Beauchamp, as well as measurements of its latitude.
 Beauchamp's memoir, published in English translation in 1792, provoked the British East India Company to direct its agents in Baghdad and Basra to acquire Mesopotamian relics for shipment to London.

-By 1905, there were several villages in Babylon, one of which was Qwaresh with about 200 households located within the boundaries of the ancient inner city walls.
+By 1905, there were several villages in Babylon, one of which was Qwaresh, with about 200 households, located within the ancient inner city walls.
 The village grew due to the need for laborers during the German Oriental Society excavations between 1899 and 1917.

 Iraqi government

 The site of Babylon has been a cultural asset to Iraq since the creation of the modern Iraqi state in 1921.
-The site was officially protected and excavated by the Kingdom of Iraq under British Administration, which later became the Hashemite Kingdom of Iraq, and its successors: the Arab Federation, the Iraqi Republic, Ba'athist Iraq, also officially called the Iraqi Republic, and the Republic of Iraq.
+The site was officially protected and excavated by the Kingdom of Iraq under British Administration, which later became the Hashemite Kingdom of Iraq, and its successors: the Arab Federation, the Iraqi Republic, Ba'athist Iraq (also officially called the Iraqi Republic), and the Republic of Iraq.
 Babylonian images periodically appear on Iraqi postcards and stamps.
-In the 1960s, a replica of the Ishtar Gate and a reconstruction of Ninmakh Temple were built on site.
+In the 1960s, replicas of the Ishtar Gate and the Ninmakh Temple were built on site.